 The One(s) that got Away

-The lesson this week, be careful where you step, there are traps everywhere.
-Unless, of course, you step on that stupid kicker’s foot.
-Feel free to do so.
+The lessons we learned this week: Don’t arbitrarily chase points and, you know what, coaches can be stupid at times too.
 Check in next week for another sampling of ‘The One(s) that got Away’.
 Also, be sure to check out my premium bets and packages here for all the inside knowledge in baseball, the NBA, the NHL, the NFL and college football.

 *College football lines courtesy of draftkings.com